Chibi89/NewSoft.Framework/README.md

 <details><summary>Change to version <b>2.0.4.0.</b></summary>
   <br>
-Add Sector Link to <b>PrivateDiagnostic</b> for other module
+Add Sector Link to <b>PrivateDiagnostic</b> for other module Made some parameters of these modules optional *Functional
+  *Diagnostic
+  *SysInfo
+  *Math
+  And more module
 </details>

 <details><summary>Change to version <b>2.0.3.0.(Revision and start new function for next version)</b></summary>